readthedocs/website/content/posts/enable-beta-addons.md

 ![Flyout Addons](/images/addons-flyout.png)

-We call _flyout_ to the small floating Read the Docs section where all the documentation versions and translations are listed.
+The _flyout_ is the small floating Read the Docs section where all the documentation versions and translations are listed.
-This allows readers to **find the exact version they are looking for** and also read the documention on their own language if it's available.
+This allows readers to **find the exact version they are looking for** and also read the documention in their own language if it's available.
-Besides, it contains useful links to go to the project's home, builds page and offline formats.
+Besides, it contains useful links to go to the project's home, builds page and offline formats such as PDFs and ebooks.

 ### Non-stable notification

 ![Non-stable notification](/images/addons-non-stable-notification.png)

-A notification on all _non-stable_ version is shown to clearly communicate readers they may be reading an outdated version of the documentation.
+A notification on all _non-stable_ versions is shown to clearly communicate to readers they may be reading an outdated version of the documentation.
 This helps readers to avoid confusions and quickly jump into the _latest_ version of the documentation.
 Besides, it **reduces support requests from old version of your product**.